 Corporate recruiting teams typically need AI to handle consistent, predictable hiring volume across a defined set of roles.
 The biggest wins come from reducing time-to-fill and improving candidate quality for repeat role types - think “software engineer” or “account executive” positions you fill every quarter.
 AI learns your preferences over time, so the third search for a similar role produces better results than the first.

-For in-house teams, scheduling automation delivers outsized value.
-When a single recruiter manages 15-25 open roles, the calendar coordination alone can eat half a day.
+Scheduling automation delivers outsized value for in-house teams.
+Managing 15-25 open roles simultaneously means the calendar coordination alone can eat half a recruiter’s day.
 AI scheduling eliminates that bottleneck entirely.

 Recruiting Agencies